Brendan Kavanagh

-Brendan Kavanagh (born October 1967), also known as "Dr K" due to his PhD in English, is a British pianist and piano teacher.
+Brendan Kavanagh (born October 1967), also known as "Dr K" due to his Ph.D. in English, is a British pianist and piano teacher.
 He specializes in playing and promoting the boogie-woogie genre, almost exclusively improvised, often combined with classical, jazz, blues, rock & roll, and traditional Irish music themes.
 He regularly performs in open venues on public pianos, sometimes in duet formats with musically inclined passers-by, friends or family.
 He also plays the piano accordion, with emphasis on traditional Irish tunes.

 Education

-Kavanagh attended St Aloysius' College, in Highgate from 1978 onwards.
+Kavanagh attended St Aloysius' College, in Highgate.
 He went on to study and then graduate from Middlesex University with first class single honours BA in English.
 He then obtained his MA in Anglo-Irish Literature and Drama at University College Dublin, followed by a PhD in English language and literature from University College Cork.
+After working as a secondary school teacher for several years, including at The John Lyon School across autumn 2012 as a teacher of English, for one term, he gave up the profession.
+In Toxic Teaching, published in spring 2014, he described how the British school system had changed under Ofsted’s supervision.

-In the late 1980s, Kavanagh studied classical piano with professor Nelly Ben-Or MBE, who helped him complete his Grade 8 theory and practical requirements.
+In the late 1980s, Kavanagh studied classical piano with professor Nelly Ben-Or MBE.
 He credits his success today as an improvisational classical/boogie-woogie pianist to her support and encouragement of his improvisational style.
 His boogie-woogie mentor is London pianist Hammy Howell (d.
 1999) who gave a young Kavanagh three free music lessons to encourage his enthusiasm.

 Online presence and open public venue performances

-In 2007, Kavanagh founded Dr K Media Limited, moving his focus towards online teaching, selling, performing and promoting piano music, with a strong emphasis on the boogie-woogie style.
+Kavanagh founded Dr K Media Limited, moving his focus towards online teaching, selling, performing and promoting piano music, with a strong emphasis on the boogie-woogie style.
 With the rising popularity of smartphones allowing virtually anyone to capture, edit and disseminate musical performances, he began performing in open public venues and uploading his work to streaming platforms.

-He regularly performs as Dr K wearing his signature dark hoodie and shades, or wears a uniform as a disguise.
-He performs to the public passing-by; typically on public pianos at railway stations, airports and many other open public venues, mainly in London.
+He regularly performs wearing his signature dark hoodie and shades, or wears a uniform as a disguise, to the public passing-by; typically on public pianos at railway stations, airports and many other open public venues, mainly in London.
 His impromptu performances weave together popular classical, boogie-woogie, Irish themes and are captured and uploaded to his Facebook page (with 500 thousand followers) and to his YouTube channel, where he has over 2.49 million subscribers.

-In December 2023 he was interviewed on TalkTV for The James Whale Show and claims to have earned a seven-figure sum that year, from his streaming activities.
+In December 2023 he was interviewed on TalkTV for The James Whale Show and claimed to have earned a seven-figure sum that year, from his streaming activities.
 Kavanagh broadcasts some of his performances directly, via live streaming.